millerj870/millerj870.github.io/_posts/2021-07-07-Rmarkdown-to-Jekyll.md

 Then Steven V. Miller’s [“Two Helpful R Markdown/Jekyll Tips for an Easier Blogging Experience”](http://svmiller.com/blog/2019/08/two-helpful-rmarkdown-jekyll-tips/) showed me how to fix that style issue.
 It also showed me how to integrate knitting with my local Jekyll site’s organization.

-Miller recommended using ‘gfm’ (Github-flavored markdown). for the ‘variant’ value.
+Miller recommended using ‘gfm’ (Github-flavored markdown) for the ‘variant’ value.
 When I made this change, my posts looked exactly the way they should.

 Miller showed ways to set knitr options so images produced by R would be written in a place the Jekyll looks for images.